-CASB supports the implementation of the educator effectiveness legislation passed by the 2010 legislature as long as it is done in a fair and equitable fashion.
-As the state implements the new system of educator evaluation aimed at improving effectiveness, local school boards must retain the flexibility needed to design their own systems of evaluation that fit the needs of their community.
-These local evaluation systems should be based on the premises put forth by the State's Council on Educator Effectiveness as approved by the state board of education and with help from the resource bank established by the Colorado Department of Education.
+CASB supports the implementation of SB 10-191 in a fair and equitable fashion.
+Local school boards must retain the flexibility needed to design their own systems of evaluation that fit the needs of their community with guidance from the resource bank established by the Colorado Department of Education.

-Rationale: The passage of Senate Bill 10-191 ushers in a new era of educator evaluations.
-Much of the work to design this system was done by the State's Council for Educator Effectiveness.
-However, CASB believes the law provides for and school boards are constitutionally responsible for the ultimate design of an educator evaluation system that meets the needs of their district, not mandated top down from the state.
-Improving educator effectiveness is a crucial component of education reform.
+Rationale: The passage of SB 191 ushers in a new era of educator evaluations.
+Much of the work to design this system is being done by the state and will be available for use and review by local districts.
+However, school districts are ultimately responsible for the design and implementation of an educator evaluation system that meets their local needs.